Plagiarism is the failure to acknowledge your sources.

 Whenever you are researching and writing a paper, it is essential to acknowledge your sources; otherwise, you are guilty of plagiarism.
 As noted in the Durham College Student Handbook, plagiarism is an infringement of Academic Honesty (Student Responsibilities – Section 2.1 Academic Integrity) and can have severe consequences (Student Responsibilities – Section 2.2 Penalties) for the offender.

 The Library tries to teach students to uphold Academic Integrity by avoiding Plagiarism.
+The Citation & Writing section contains additional information on citation styles and handbooks (MLA, APA, IEEE, McGill), citing Indigenous sources and writing annotated bibliographies.

 If I acknowledge all my sources, my paper will just be a string of citations.
 It won't look like I've thought of anything on my own and I'll get a failing grade anyway.